 56 Editor's Page, Michigan Historical Review 12 (Spring 1986): 95.
 The first issue of the Review was numbered volume 12 because it continued under a new name the Great Lakes Review, a literary and cultural journal, of which eleven volumes had been previously published.

-57 State of the Library Report,"(undated) delivered by John Coming on the occasion of his retirement to the Clarke Historical Library Board of Governors.
+57 State of the Library Report,"(undated) delivered by John Cumming on the occasion of his retirement to the Clarke Historical Library Board of Governors.

 58 Frank Boles biographical statement.